- Nusa Penida tour: 2 days in Bali paradise

 - Bali to Gili Islands: a transport guide + overview

 Mount Batur is one of the two active volcanoes on Bali.
 With Mount Agung close to eruption, naturally it won’t be possible to go up it.
 Hence we decided on conquering the less high and still0safe Mount Batur.
 With Mount Fuji and Stromboli under my belt, I can safely say that climbing a volcano is something that never gets old for me.
 Although Mount Batur is easily the easiest out of the three (pun intended).

-*Note: I was hosted for the trip but all opinions is my own
+*Note: I was hosted for the trip but all opinions are my own

 Mount Batur Trekking Price

 While you can hike up Mount Batur yourself, it is not advisable to do so.
 I’ve read many horror stories about tourist altercations with locals, as the locals can be unpleasant to a self-guided group.
 And the truth is it’s better to go with a tour company anyway.
 Since you will be starting early and hiking up in the dark, it pays to have someone to guide you up.
 Not to mention transport to Mount Batur and back, as well as breakfast on the top and finding the best spot for sunrise.